WHO WE ARE

 Michelle Tam, MA

-Olivia Taylor is a first year MPH Health Promotion student at the Dalla Lana School of Public Health at the University of Toronto.
+Olivia Taylor (she/her) is a first year MPH Health Promotion student at the Dalla Lana School of Public Health at the University of Toronto.
 Recently graduated from the University of Waterloo Health Sciences program, she has gained the knowledge and skills from various disciplines and has developed an interest in LGBTQ2S+ health.
 Through sexual health courses, co-op placements in student health services, guest speakers, and course projects in public health policy, Olivia has gained a greater understanding of LGBTQ2S+ health and the barriers in accessing competent healthcare among the LGBTQ2S+ community.

 Giselle Gos, R.P., Ph.D.